Oil hits two-year high on OPEC+ discipline, demand hopes

 “Not every country in the world is on a full recovery mode yet, but at the moment no hiccup seems able to reverse the bullish momentum ushered in by strong summer demand,” Rystad Energy’s oil markets analyst Louise Dickson said.

-Additional reporting by Alex Lawler in London, Aaron Sheldrick in Tokyo and Roslan Khasawneh in Singapore; Editing by Marguerita Choy and Mike Harrison
+Additional reporting by Alex Lawler in London, Aaron Sheldrick in Tokyo and Roslan Khasawneh in Singapore; Editing by Mike Harrison and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.